Max Planck Institute of Geoanthropology: Location

 The institute is located on Kahlaische Strasse, about 1 km south-east of the city center.
 It is housed in a restored Victorian villa, linked by a glass bridge to a much larger modern building, which includes offices and other facilities for each of the research units, each unit having one floor of the main section of the building.

 Administration

-The director of the institute is:
+The current directors of the institute are: